 The sales cycle is the step-by-step process of closing a deal.
-From retail to complex B2B sales, all sales people undergo certain common steps, like demoing their product and addressing customer concerns.
-After completing the sale, the final step is to ask for referrals and repeat the process for new leads – that’s why we call it the sales “cycle”
+From retail to complex B2B sales, all salespeople undergo certain common steps, like demoing their product and addressing customer concerns.
+After completing the sale, the final step is to ask for referrals and repeat the process for new leads – that’s why we call it the sales “cycle.”

 Sales Cycle Stages: A Common Example

-While the exact stages will vary from business to business, here’s a common sales cycle that can be applied to many different businesses:
+While the exact stages will vary from business to business, here’s a common sales cycle that can be applied to many different businesses.

-- Ask for Referrals – Asking your new satisfied customer for referrals.
+- Ask for Referrals

-Whether you sell shoes or real estate, these same 6 stages nearly always apply.
+Whether you sell shoes or real estate, these same six stages nearly always apply.
 Some can happen in an instant – like addressing a customer’s concern about the shoe color by declaring ”Oh, we have that in red too.”
 Other times, it can take weeks (or even months) just to qualify a lead, as with many real estate or complex B2B sales.

-Why You Need A Sales Cycle
+Why You Need a Sales Cycle

 Think for a moment about every lead in your pipeline.
 Chances are there are big differences from one to another.
 Not just in the type of client they are, or in the product they’re interested in — but often more importantly, in their closeness to a sale.